uabcFinalProject/under-the-hood/README.md

 ## Application Prep

 **Prerequisites** Install this application on a server with Node.js and Express.js already installed.
+VS Code was used during development.

 In the Top Level Folder
 - `npm install --save-dev concurrently`

 In the /client directory
-- `npm install @apollo-client graphql jwt-decode
+- `npm install @apollo-client graphql jwt-decode`

 In the /server directory
 - `npm install --save-dev nodemon`